• Skip to primary navigation

 Are You Going To Be Doing This Often?

 Making coffee in a microwave is a great way to make a brew in a pinch but to be completely honest it’s a bit of a faff.
-If you are going to be wanting to heat up the water regularly it would be well worth it to invest in a kettle.
+If you are going to be wanting to heat the water regularly it would be well worth it to invest in a kettle or a good old-fashioned coffee maker.

 A kettle is probably the easiest way to boil up some water.
 Not that you want to be using boiling water for your coffee.
 Just a little cooler is best.